hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_an_abstract_illustration_of_a__f0fb2c46-2ac1-4c4b-98ca-0389424e41a5-0_0.content.md

 ## Contact Us

 Have a question or comment?
 We'd love to hear from you!
-You can reach us at [email protected] or follow us on social media:
+You can reach us at me@pavolhejny.com or follow us on social media:

 - Twitter: @TechEnthusiast
 - Instagram: @TechEnthusiast